anonymous-lang-res/Sinitic-Romanization-Ecosystem/sampled_file_names/README.md

 There is a blank line between the Cantonese part and the Mandarin part.
-The Cantonese audio was first resampled to 24 kHz and saved as 16-bit PCM, then resampled again to 22.05 kHz and saved as 16-bit PCM.
+The Cantonese audio was first resampled to 24 kHz and saved as 16 bit PCM, then resampled again to 22.05 kHz and saved as 16 bit PCM.
-The Mandarin audio was resampled to 22.05 kHz and saved as 16-bit PCM.
+The Mandarin audio was resampled to 22.05 kHz and saved as 16 bit PCM.
 ```